mgifford/drupal-security/src/concerns.rst

 Thinking through attack vectors and limiting exposure is really important.
-I'm sure that many of the sites that were compromised by the Shellshock_ bash bug in that hit in September of 2014 simply hadn't disabled services like Apache's CGI module.
-To run Drupal, you simply shouldn't need to expose bash to anyone other than properly authenticated Linux users.
+I'm sure that many of the sites that were compromised by the Shellshock_ bash bug in that hit in September of 2014 simply hadn't disabled services that they weren't using.
+Bash is a command processor that runs in a terminal window, so for most Drupal sites there simply isn't a need to expose it anyone other than properly authenticated Linux users.

 As with most work, a great deal of security work lies in identifying and eliminating assumptions.
 Document what is done, and be transparent in your work